Engee documentation

 z = pulsint(y,"noncoherent");

-The relationship between the threshold T and Pfa, given the new sufficient statistic z, is defined as follows
+The relationship between the threshold T and Pfa, taking into account the new sufficient statistics of z, is determined as follows

-is the form of the incomplete Pearson gamma function, and L is the number of pulses used for pulse integration.
-Using a quadratic law detector, the SNR threshold value associated with pulse integration can be calculated using the npwgnthresh function as before.
+the form of the incomplete Pearson gamma function, and L is the number of pulses used to integrate the pulses.
+Using a quadratic law detector, it is possible to calculate the threshold value of the SNR associated with pulse integration using the npwgnthresh function, as before.

 In [ ]: